 After initial study results indicated increased clotting risk in higher dosing patients, these high dose users were transferred to lower dose protocol and subsequent results showed that increased risk of death may occur at lower dose as well.

 In February 2021, the FDA issued a new safety alert warning that the latest preliminary results from the clinical safety trial showed an increased risk of serious heart-related events and cancer in patients who took Xeljanz or Xeljanz XR.
-The warning has been confirmed with a September 2021 update indicating the study results are now final.
+The warning was confirmed with an update in September 2021 which were later published in the Journal of Clinical Rheumatology.
+Additional updates to black box warnings were made in December 2021.

-The increased risk for Xeljanz patients occurred at both the higher 10 mg twice daily and lower 5 mg twice daily dosing used for RA, PsA and UC when compared to another type of medication used for autoimmune disorders, the tumor necrosis factor (TNF) inhibitors.
-Prior warnings only included the higher dose.
+Increased risks for Xeljanz patients occurred at both the higher 10 mg twice daily and lower 5 mg twice daily dosing used for RA, PsA and UC when compared to another type of medication used for autoimmune disorders, the tumor necrosis factor (TNF) inhibitors.
+Prior warnings had only included the higher dose.

 FDA Black Box Warning